groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/net/removing-annotations/remove-annotations-using-save-options/_index.md

 ### 1. Install GroupDocs.Annotation for .NET

 Begin by downloading and installing GroupDocs.Annotation for .NET.
-You can download the latest version from the [official download page](https://releases.groupdocs.com/annotation/net/).
+You can download the latest version from the [download page](https://releases.groupdocs.com/annotation/net/).

 ## Importing Namespaces